understanding-search/maze-dataset/README.md

 This package provides utilities for generation, filtering, solving, visualizing, and processing of mazes for training ML systems.
 Primarily built for the [maze-transformer interpretability](https://github.com/understanding-search/maze-transformer) project.
 You can find our paper on it here: http://arxiv.org/abs/2309.10498

-This package provides a variety of [maze generation algorithms](maze_dataset/generation/generators.py), ways to filter them, and ways to convert them to representations useful for training.
+This package includes a variety of [maze generation algorithms](maze_dataset/generation/generators.py), including randomized depth first search, Wilson's algorithm for uniform spanning trees, and percolation.
+Datasets can be filtered to select mazes of a certain length or complexity, remove duplicates, and satisfy custom properties.
+A variety of output formats for visualization and training ML models are provided.

 |   |   |   |   |
 |---|---|---|---|